 If you want to buy some special seeds, try purchasing from any of these wonderful seed houses here.

-Package Your Seed Gift
+Package Your Seed Gifts

 You can use something as simple as a mason jar to give your seed gift away.
 Kathie always sends me my seeds in envelopes she’s made from magazine pages (she’s always doing clever, crafty things like that).
 You can also use a special seed packet, like the one below.

 When you join our newsletter family, you’re able to access our Newsletter Family Library.
 Inside that library is this downloadable, custom designed seed packet.
 Jenny, from Scratchy Pixel, is the fabulous illustrator we use for all our books.
 She designed this packet for our readers and we’re so happy to share it with you.
+Sign up below and get yet another free gift!

-Seed Gift #2 – Clay Seed Medallions
+Seed Gifts #2 – Clay Seed Medallions

 Clay is a fun medium to work with because of how versatile it can be.
 It’s simple to shape, decorate and dry.
 Clay is also a good protection for wildflower seeds!